riicchhaarrd/unlinker_xenon/README.md

 # unlinker_xenon
-Call of Duty 2 XBox 360 FastFile Research
+Call of Duty 2 FastFile Research (Xbox 360)

 Work in progress, semi-works at the moment